serg-bg/cerebellum-brain-tile-reconstructor/README.md

 Stitch together brain tissue regions from our 1,246 individual microscopy tiles.

+*Built in collaboration for Morgane Marie and Baptiste Philippot.*

 ## What it does

 Takes specific regions from the cerebellum tile dataset and combines them into single images ready for analysis.
 Works with the 32×25 grid of tiles we extracted, handling both channels and all 19 z-slices.